MC894575 – Microsoft Outlook: Updates to “Turn off sharing recommendations” Cloud Policy (archived)

 Loss of Folder Sharing Capabilities

-Users will be unable to share or edit folder permissions with individual users, limiting collaboration and access control.
+Users will be unable to share or edit folder permissions with individual users in Outlook, leading to potential collaboration issues and reduced productivity.

 - roles: End Users, Team Leaders